Jersey Shore Hurricane News: How a Facebook Page Became a Full-Fledged News Service

 Auciello founded the Facebook page in 2011, just as another storm, Hurricane Irene, threatened the shores of the Mid-Atlantic.
 A lifelong New Jersey resident from South Seaside Park, Auciello says he “felt a calling to create a ‘pop-up’ news outlet in an effort to supply reliable, real-time news as well as serving as a platform for bottom-up reporting from users,” according to an interview with Philly’s Newsworks site.

 It immediately caught on.
 Within days, JSHN’s following had grown to more than 25,000 users.
 And it wasn’t a one-way street.
 People were using JSHN to share the latest updates and get answers from each other about local street closures, flooding, power outages, and other weather-related issues.

 But it was Hurricane Sandy that showed the real value of JSHN.
 Auciello worked around the clock, posting updates and curating content from his followers.
 Sandy’s wrath was considerable.
-The devastation was unimaginaeable.
-I can personally attest to that as a NJ resident myself.
+The devastation was unimaginable.
+I can personally attest to that as an N.J. resident myself.

 For many on the Jersey shore left without power, JSHN was their sole source of information and communication about the neighborhoods they lived in.
 It continued to be a valuable resource for displaced citizens after Sandy.